amcgaugh/ir-blaster/README.md

     	os.system("irsend SEND_ONCE /home/pi/lirc.conf KEY_POWER")
 	return 'performing the following remote control action: ' + remotecontrol

+@app.route('/api/v2/remote', methods = ['POST'])
+def remote():
+  data = request.get_json(silent = True, force = True);
+	if request.method == 'POST':
+		action = data.get("queryResult").get("parameters").get("control");
+		if action == "power on":
+			os.system("irsend SEND_ONCE /home/pi/lirc.conf KEY_POWER")
+			reply = {
+ 			"fulfillmentText": "Sure " + action,
+			}
+			return make_response(jsonify(reply));
+		elif action == 'power off':
+  			os.system("irsend SEND_ONCE /home/pi/lirc.conf KEY_POWER")
+			reply = {
+  			"fulfillmentText": "Sure " + action,
+			}
+			return make_response(jsonify(reply));
+		elif action == 'volume up':
+			os.system("irsend SEND_ONCE /home/pi/lirc.conf KEY_VOLUMEUP")
+			reply = {
+  			"fulfillmentText": "Sure " + action,
+			}
+			return make_response(jsonify(reply));
+		elif action == 'volume down':
+			os.system("irsend SEND_ONCE /home/pi/lirc.conf KEY_VOLUMEDOWN")
+			reply = {
+ 			 "fulfillmentText": "Sure " + action,
+			}
+			return make_response(jsonify(reply));
+		else :
+  			errorreply = {
+  		    "fulfillmentText": "it didn't work! try again.", }
+			return make_response(jsonify(errorreply));

 if __name__ == "__main__":
     app.run(debug=True, host='0.0.0.0')
 ```

+As you can see we've added a few different actions along with their corresponding action.
+Modify and add any other remote commands that you've created as another elif action along with the corresponding irsend command.
+The above example has four - power on, power off, volume up and volume down.
+Save your changes and restart the irblaster flask server once more.

+Before we start on the final part - it will be important to expose your server to the outside world using port forwarding or a service like ngrok or serveo.
+I won't go over the details of that in this tutorial - but feel free to do a quick google search with 100s of easy solutions.
+It will be important that whatever service you use allows you to expose the server over https  - not http as a secure connection is needed for Dialogflow.

+## Part 3 - Dialogflow and Actions.
+Control the remote with your voice!

+This section will teach you how to create a dialogflow event and a google action to respond to a users voice to create the API request to your Flask server.

+First you will need to create a new 'Intent'.
+Name the intent something simple, we'll call ours 'voiceremote'.

+Next we'll create a new 'Entity'.
+Again call it something simple, we'll call ours 'remote_options'.
+Fill the entities with all of your recorded remote commands - you can see the ones I added below.
+If you want to use synonyms ('turn off' instead of 'power off') feel free to add in the synonyms.
+Save it and go back to your voiceremote Intent.

+In the 'Actions and Parameters' section, add 'remote_request' to the 'entity' column and make sure to click the box that says the entity is mandatory.

+Add some training phrases to add some variations on how you would invoke some of your entities.